Yashica Electro 35

-Viewfinder combined with rangefinder.
+Viewfinder: combined with the rangefinder.
 Bright frame with parallax correction.
-Diamond shape rangefinder spot in centre of frame.
+Diamond shape rangefinder spot in the centre of the frame.

 Copal Leaf Shutter.
 Speeds range from approx. 60 seconds to 1/500 of a second plus B. Automatically sets aperture, self-cocking combined film/shutter wind, and x synchronization.

-Electronic flash operation works at any speed up 1/500 of a second.
+The electronic flash operation works at any speed up 1/500 of a second.
 There are no additional contacts on the hot-shoe.
-Automatic flash setting is determined by the flash unit depending on ASA of the film used.
+The automatic flash setting is determined by the flash unit depending on ASA of the film used.